Estimating Earth's Temperature Response with Transformed and Augmented OLS: Introduction

+Econometric modeling of climate data offers some advantages over physical simulation models such as general circulation models (GCMs).
+As argued by \citet{hillebrand2020editorial}, econometric methods ``do not depend on the accuracy of any complex global climate model'' and instead extract the long-run signal from the observed statistical properties of the data.
+In contrast, GCMs calibrate key parameters such as ECS using model simulations.
+Econometric methods estimate these parameters directly from data, providing independent, data-driven estimates that complement GCM-based projections without imposing all of their structural assumptions.

-There are existing approaches, such as the Maximum Likelihood Estimation (MLE) of \citet{johansen1992representation} within an ECM framework, that have been used to estimate the long-run relationship between radiative forcing and surface temperature.
-For instance, \citet*{bruns2020multicointegration} (hereafter BCS (2020)) utilized MLE to obtain an ECS of 2.8$^{\circ }$C based on a multicointegrating model.
-Although MLE with multicointegration offers statistical rigor, it relies on strong assumptions that may not necessarily hold and requires precise modeling of short-term dynamics.
-This study applies the Transformed and Augmented Ordinary Least Squares (TAOLS) method of \citet*{SPK2025} (hereafter, SPK (2025)), a cutting-edge econometric approach.
-TAOLS provides a simpler, more robust alternative that remains reliable even when short-run dynamics are not precisely specified.
-By applying TAOLS to the datasets from BCS (2020), we estimate ECS within a multicointegrating framework and present a refined view of climate sensitivity that is robust to several assumptions.
+Among existing econometric approaches, the Maximum Likelihood Estimation (MLE) of Johansen~\citep{johansen1992representation} within an ECM framework has been widely used to estimate the long-run relationship among climate time series.
+For instance, Bruns, Csereklyei, and Stern~ \citep{bruns2020multicointegration} (hereafter BCS~(2020)) apply MLE within a multicointegrating model.
+Although MLE is asymptotically efficient under correct specification, it has two key limitations in our context.
+First, it imposes a Gaussian distribution on the model innovations.
+This assumption is likely to be violated when the data contain large non-Gaussian spikes, such as those induced by major volcanic eruptions.
+Second, it requires correct specification of the short-run VAR dynamics, which is often practically infeasible.
+This study applies the Transformed and Augmented Ordinary Least Squares (TAOLS) method of Sun, Phillips, and Kheifets~\citep{SPK2025} (hereafter SPK~(2025)).
+TAOLS is more robust than MLE because it does not impose Gaussianity on the model innovations and does not require precise specification of the short-run VAR dynamics.
+By applying TAOLS to the same dataset from BCS~(2020), this paper provides a direct comparison of TAOLS and MLE estimates of ECS.